Historiography and Identity V: The Emergence of New Peoples and Polities in Europe, 1000-1300

 Provides an overview of several fundamental texts in which identities in the new Christian kingdoms were negotiated, and examines from a comparative perspective the many different strategies of identification they employed, from the Shetlands to the Kievan Rus’.

-Walter Pohl is Professor of Medieval History at the University of Vienna and Director of the Institute for Medieval Research at the Austrian Academy of Sciences.
+Walter Pohl is Emeritus Professor of Medieval History at the University of Vienna and former Director of the Institute for Medieval Research at the Austrian Academy of Sciences.

-Veronika Wieser works as a Postdoctoral Researcher at the Institute for Medieval Research at the Austrian Academy of Sciences and as Lecturer for Medieval History at the University of Vienna.
+Veronika Wieser works as a postdoctoral researcher at the Institute for Medieval Research at the Austrian Academy of Sciences.

 Francesco Borri, Department of Humanities, Ca' Foscari University of Venice.